buddypress/buddypress/docs/developer/group-extension/README.md

 - `edit` – Config options for the ‘edit’ screen, a sub item of the Group's Manage item on the front-end.
   - `submit_text` – The text of the submit button on the edit screen.
 Defaults to 'Edit'.
-  - `enabled` – `true` if you want your group extension to have a subtab in the Group Adimn area, otherwise `false`.
+  - `enabled` – `true` if you want your group extension to have a subtab in the Group Admin area, otherwise `false`.
 Defaults to `true`.
   - `name` – The text that appears in the navigation tab for the group extension’s Edit screen.
 Defaults to the general `name` value described above.
   - `slug` – The string used to create the URL of the admin tab.
 Defaults to the general `slug` value described above.
   - `screen_callback` – The function BuddyPress will call to display the content of your admin tab.
 BuddyPress attempts to determine this function automatically;